VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Visualization Of The Limitation

 The explanation of the consolidation process for this caption is as follows: {\em "The consolidation process began by identifying the core objects present in all captions: motorcycles.
 The number of motorcycles varied between 'two' and 'three'. 'three' appeared more frequently across the crop captions and is therefore prioritized.
 Mentions of two motorcycles may be explained by cropping effects."}

-This case may be explained by the presence of visible car edges on the left side of the image, which some crop captions may have misinterpreted as parts of an additional motorcycle.
+This case may be explained by the presence of visible car edges on the left side of the image, which some transformed captions may have misinterpreted as parts of an additional motorcycle.